numerica-ideas/community/web/spring-boot-actuator/README.md

 ### 2. Define Custom Roles and Users
 By default, Spring Boot Actuator uses Spring Security's basic authentication, which requires a username and password to access the endpoints.
 However, it's recommended to define custom roles and users for better security control.

-You can define custom roles and users in your ***WebSecurityConfigurerAdapter*** configuration class:
+You can define custom roles and users in your ***WebSecurityConfigurerAdapter*** configuration class as follows:

 ```java
 @Configuration